apache/accumulo-website/tour/data-model.md

 ---
 title: Data Model
 ---
 Data is stored in Accumulo in a distributed sorted map.
-The Keys of the map are broken up logically into a few different parts, as seen in the image below.
+The `Key`s of the map are broken up logically into a few different parts, as seen in the image below.

 ![key value pair]({{ site.baseurl }}/images/docs/key_value.png)